gpii-ops/gpii-infra/gcp/README.md

 * Choose a snapshot set that you want to restore, make sure that snapshots are present for all disks that are currently in use by CouchDB cluster.
 * Collect CouchDB volume names from PVCs with `kubectl --namespace gpii get pvc | grep database-storage-couchdb`.
 * Get current number of CouchDB stateful set replicas with `kubectl --namespace gpii get statefulset couchdb-couchdb -o jsonpath="{.status.replicas}"`.
 * Scale CouchDB stateful set to 0 replicas with `kubectl --namespace gpii scale statefulset couchdb-couchdb --replicas=0`.
-This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released. **It will prevent flowmanager and preferences services to process customer requests!**
+This will cause K8s to terminate all CouchDB pods, all PDs that were mounted into them will be released. **This will prevent flowmanager and preferences services from processing customer requests!**
-   * You may want to scale `flowmanager` and `preferences` deployments to 0 replicas as well with `kubectl --namespace gpii scale deployment preferences --replicas=0` and `kubectl --namespace gpii scale deployment flowmanager --replicas=0`.
+   * You may also want to scale `flowmanager` and `preferences` deployments to 0 replicas as well with `kubectl --namespace gpii scale deployment preferences --replicas=0` and `kubectl --namespace gpii scale deployment flowmanager --replicas=0`.
 This will give you time to verify that DB restoration is successful afterwards.
 * Destroy `k8s-snapshots` module with `rake destroy_module["k8s/kube-system/k8s-snapshots"]` to prevent new snapshots from being created while you working with disks.
 * Open Google Cloud console, go to "Compute Engine" -> "Disks".
 * Now, for every PD you collected: